 8 New Shows to Watch on Netflix This Weekend

-Fall is drawing in, and with those cooler winds and earlier sunsets come some new additions to Netflix.
+Fall is drawing in, and those earlier sunsets mean more time to spend at home diving into the new additions to Netflix.
 You're probably used to opening up the app whenever you're in the mood to start a new show, but deciding on one can take up valuable bingeing time.
-Instead of scrolling aimlessly, check out our list of some of the best new shows that have arrived on Netflix over the past couple of weeks.
-Whether you're in the mood for reality competitions, a thrilling heist, or an introspective drama, there's something for you here.
+Instead of scrolling aimlessly, check out our list of some of the best new shows that have arrived on Netflix recently.
+Whether you're in the mood for reality competitions, a thrilling heist, or an introspective drama, there's something in here for you!

 Metal Shop Masters

-The title pretty much says it all.
-This new Netflix reality competition show pits torch-wielding artists against each other to create some incredible and intricate metal showpieces.
-Comedian Jo Koy is the host.
+The title pretty much says it all: this new Netflix reality competition show pits torch-wielding artists against each other to create some incredible and intricate metal showpieces, with comedian Jo Koy as the host.

-The sixth and final season of Lucifer, which Netflix rescued after it was canceled by Fox, is now streaming.
-The titular character is the Lucifer, as in the guy downstairs, who reinvents himself as Los Angeles nightclub owner who moonlights as a consultant for the LAPD.
+The sixth and final season of Lucifer, which Netflix rescued after it was canceled by Fox, is now available to stream on the platform.
+The titular character is the Lucifer—as in, the guy downstairs—who reinvents himself as a Los Angeles nightclub owner who moonlights as a consultant for the LAPD.
 In addition to the series finale, Season 6 will include a highly anticipated animated episode.

 For more recommendations sent right to the inbox, sign up for our daily newsletter.

 Turning Point: 9/11 and the War on Terror

 This five-part documentary may seem like another attempt to contextualize the Sept.
 11 attacks in history on its 20th anniversary, but it stands out from the pack.
 Turning Point not only looks at the impact of the tragedy, but also digs into the past, particularly that of Afghanistan, as well as the United States' interests in the Middle East.